World Schizophrenia Awareness Week 2025

 But anyway – food for thought.

-let’s have lunch.
+let’s do lunch.

 Previously on World Schizophrenia Awareness Day….